yasassri/yasassri.github.io/_posts/2025-11-07-TrackStateOfIntegrationsInWSO2MI.md

                             {
                                 "Message": {
                                     "ReturnStatus": "No Process running",
-                                    "ReturnMessage": "There are no active jobs running currently."
+                                    "ReturnMessage": "There are no active jobs running currently.", "IsRunning": "false"
-                                    "IsRunning": "false"
                                 }
                             }